tkruppert/School/Python/README.md

-Repository to hold Python programs created during school.
+Repository to hold the Python programs created during school.